 Whatever the explanation, the improved defenses did not prevent Frankish invasions in 260 and after 275.
 Roman control of the Lower Rhine area was seriously challenged and it was only much later that the emperor Constantius I Chlorus was able to restore order.

-His son Constantine I the Great (306-337) is credited with the rebuilding of the castle at Divitia.
-An inscription seems to date this building phase to 315.
+His son Constantine I the Great (r.306-337) is credited with rebuilding the bridge in about 310 CEnote[Panegyrici Latini VI(7).13.1-5.] while an inscription allows us to date the rebuilding of the fort to 315.
 Many stones were simply reused from the earlier building phase, and new tiles were made by two men, Capio and Adiutex, who had earlier contributed to the slightly younger basilica at Trier.

-By now, a mounted subunit of the Second legion Italica Pia had been transferred to Divitia from Noricum.
+By now, a mounted subunit of the Second Legion Italica Pia had been transferred to Divitia from Noricum.
 This subunit was converted into an independent unit, II Italica Divitiensium, which played a role during the march on Rome of Constantine the Great and in the famous the battle near the Milvian bridge (312).
 In the fourth century, it belonged to the mobile field army.
-It is not known which troops guarded the Rhine crossing at Cologne.

 When Roman control of the Rhineland collapsed in the first decade of the fifth century, Divitia became the capital of a Frankish king, who left Cologne to its bishop.
 The germanization of Divitia, however, had started earlier.
-In the fourth quarter of the the fourth century, the castle had already been occupied by Germanic soldiers who were loyal to Rome.
-At the beginning of the next century, they just switched sides.
+In the fourth quarter of the fourth century, the castle had already been occupied by Germanic soldiers who were loyal to Rome.
+At the beginning of the next century, they just started for themselves.

 Today, there's a small church, dedicated to Saint Urban, on the site of the headquarters of the ancient fort.
-To the east of the church are the remains of the fourth-century Porta praetoria, i.e., the gate closest to the enemy.
-Here you can see a satellite photo.
+To the east of the church are the remains of the fourth-century Porta Praetoria, i.e., the gate closest to the enemy.

 - M. Carroll-Spillecke, "Das römische Militärlager Divitia in Köln-Deutz", in: Kölner Jahrbuch 26 (1993) 321–444